Sidney-Bernardin/My-Vim-Config/README.md

 Uses vim 8+

 1) Copy and past the .vimrc
-2) Copy and past the following script into your Linux command line.
+2) Copy and past the following script into your Linux command line to install my favorite plugins.
 ```
 cd
 sudo mkdir .vim/pack/plugins/start